Omar-p/learning-notes/software/system-design.md

 ## Gathering Requirements
-- ask about the functionallity
+- ask about the functionality
   - ex: youtube. {comment section, search ..}
   - ex: fb newsfeed {posts{iamge|videos}, comments}
 - the scale of the system